noun\ˌma-nə-ˈfes-(ˌ)tō\ : a written statement that describes the policies, goals, and opinions of a person or group.

 About Fictionalizing Real People:

-When I was younger, I was a very timid individual, a very solitary child with time spent organizing and collecting, reading and drawing, creating.
+I was a very timid child, a very solitary individual with time spent organizing and collecting, reading and drawing, creating.
 These were my talents and gifts, very solitary in nature, and now as an adult, I realize how much this is true of many creative people.
 I was under the impression that I was alone when in fact, I was not.
 I tended to be most comfortable as an observer of people, a witness to the occasion, an embodiment of circumstance and as a child, I was not brave enough to express myself openly to others.
 So, I used art and creativity to make up for those inadequacies, those deficiencies.
-Now, as an adult writer, my art and creativity seems to have invited trouble from others when at times they may read my work and say, This sounds a lot like me and I don’t like it.
+Now, as an adult writer, my art and creativity seem to have invited trouble from others when at times they may read my work and say, This sounds a lot like me and I don’t like it.
 It is a very risky thing to do, to write in this way, to develop something that is too close to the heart or to history, too close to the family tree or the social circle, but no matter how uncomfortable it may be to those that may see themselves in our art, for better or worse, we need to be ready to take the risk.

 We choose with precision what we will utilize as material for our stories.
 Not everyone or everything that is true in our lives will glaze the pages of our stories.
-Characters we develop may be compositions of many people, or could be so far removed from personal contact.
+Characters we develop may be compositions of many people or could be so far removed from personal contact.
 They could be based on a headline we read in our news feeds for that matter.